 Percutaneous angioplasty and stenting — A percutaneous intervention (without incisions) is generally attempted before surgery since it is less invasive and has fewer cardiovascular risks.
 Percutaneous procedures are performed through a catheter placed in the groin region into the femoral artery.
 Balloon angioplasty involves threading a guidewire through the narrowed or blocked vessel.
 A deflated balloon is placed over the wire and the balloon is inflated and then deflated.
 This opens the vessel and allows blood to flow more freely.

 A stent is often used to hold the vessel open after angioplasty.
 A stent is an expandable tube made of a wire mesh.
 The goal of a stent is to prevent restenosis, meaning the vessel becomes narrowed again.
 Stents work better in some vessels compare with others.

 Angioplasty and stenting are most successful for treating single, short segment blockages, but advancements in technology have allowed treatment of multiple, longer and even completely blocked segments.
 However, restenosis is more common when longer or blocked segments are treated.
 (See "Percutaneous interventional procedures in the patient with lower extremity claudication".)

 Surgery — Revascularization involves sewing in a graft (usually a vein, but sometimes man-made material) to go around (bypass) the narrowed or blocked area of the blood vessel, which improves blood flow to the rest of the leg.
 The best candidates for surgery are those who are under the age of 70 years, do not have diabetes, and have little disease in the vessels below the knee.
 Many people with diabetes or over age 70 years are able to have successful surgery, but it is important for these patients to understand that they have a higher risk for postoperative complications.
-(See "Indications for surgery in the patient with lower extremity claudication".)
+(See "Surgical management of claudication".)